-Children referred by ECI are evaluated at Gonzalez School for Young Children.
+Children referred by ECI are usually evaluated at either Gonzalez School for Young Children or Windle School for Young Children.
 Most of the time, parents will be called for appointment to begin the assessment process approximately 8 weeks before the child’s 3rd birthday.
 But, this may be different for your child depending on when the referral is received from ECI.

 * ECI transitions will be complete by the child's 3rd birthday *